jbrussell/academic-kickstart/content/eilive2020/part2a_sonification.md

 # Sound wave Shape and Compression

+Waves come in all shapes and sizes, not just sine waves.
+Although, sine waves sound the purest and are most pleasing to the ear.
+In the following example, we will listen to a comparison of the sine wave with the "square wave".
+Expand the horizontal axes to see what the two waveforms look like in detail.

 {{% alert note %}}
   * Can you guess which one is the square wave just by listening to them?
 {{% /alert %}}